Home Site Map Postwar Lionel Soviet Trains Train Shows Contact Us

 Photo of the open end of the box.

-The box has some minor writing and that's it for flaws!
+The box has small tears, scrapes, some minor writing (in pencil) plus some "period" writing on one end and the "400" on one end is gone; that's it for flaws!

 Close-up of the manufacturer's data.